 There are a lot more ways to pit olives at home, but we’ve listed the top three.
 You could spend money on a handheld pitter or gamble on an automatic electric device.
 To do the task, you could also choose to employ one of the many typical kitchen and home appliances.
 However, the cultivar and degree of olive ripeness will determine the proper procedure to use.

 Also, don’t throw olive pits immediately.
-There are many interesting things you can do with them, so make sure to check it out! 😀
+There are many interesting things you can do with olive pits, so make sure to check that out! 😀